LuxiferSagerking623/TRY_YOUR_LUCK_game_project/README.md

 int player's_input

 When the player inputs a number (stored into variable 'player's_input'), the player's_input in the vector will be compared to Number_to_be_guessed.
-At the 1st/2nd/3rd/4th/5th/6th/7th (last) trial, if the two numbers match:
+At the 1st/2nd/3rd/.../last trial, if the two numbers match:

 1. print out 'Yeah! this is the number we want!'